LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/_Constructs.md

 Programming Constructs
+A computer program is a sequence or set of instructions in a programming language for a computer to execute.

 In computer science, the syntax of a computer language is the set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.

 A syntactically correct symbol sequence is known as a language construct.